 Thousands of people are charged with criminal offenses and processed through court systems throughout the U.S. each year.
 For those seeking a caring criminal defense attorney for their case, one thing that is critical to obtaining the best legal defense is knowing that there are stark differences between how state and federal courts operate.
-According to the Dallas based criminal defense attorneys of Broden & Mickelsen, identifying whether one’s charge is for state or federal court when a client initially calls a criminal defense firm for assistance should be important to any criminal lawyer for four key reasons:
+According to the Dallas based criminal defense attorneys of Broden & Mickelsen, LLP, identifying whether one’s charge is for state or federal court when a client initially calls a criminal defense firm for assistance should be important to any criminal lawyer for four key reasons:

 - First time offenders are subjected to harsher punishments in federal court – Says the firm “Often, the results for the defendants charged in state court are dramatically different than the results for the defendants charged in federal court.
 Indeed, it is not unusual for a defendant charged with a drug offense or child pornography offense in state court in Dallas County to be placed on probation and a defendant charged with the same or similar offense in federal court to be sentenced to ten years or more in prison.”

 - The reason for the difference is that federal court sentencing is done under a different set of guidelines which scores offenses and criminal history based on a grid system.

 - There are limited options in federal court for dismissing or winning a trial – The firm says that in counties in the state of Texas for example “a defendant charged in state court can make a presentation to the grand jury in an attempt to convince the grand jury not to indict them in the first place.
 Such presentations cannot be made to federal grand juries and it is rare that a federal grand jury will refuse a prosecutor’s request to return an indictment.”